alexdiwa/cocobuds/README.md

 ### 6. IN PROGRESS Identify the database to be used in your App and provide a justification for your choice. ###

-Pros:
+We used PostgreSQL as our database for a number of reasons.
-- Postgres is scalable and can handle terabytes of data.
-Designed for high volume environments.
+* It is scalable and can handle terabytes of data.
-- Highly reliable and stable
+* It is designed for high volume environments.
-- Can easily merge with cloud hosting on heroku as Heroku also uses Postgres.
+* It is highly reliable and stable.
-- ACID compliant - fulfils the following properties: (Atomicity, Consistency, Isolation, Durability), which means that it is quite robust and not prone to errors or failures.
-It also ensures consistency and integrity of data.
+* It can easily merge with cloud hosting on Heroku as Heroku also uses Postgres.
-- It can handle multiple complex processes, such as simultaneous/concurrent writing to tables.
+* It is ACID compliant and fulfils the following properties: Atomicity, Consistency, Isolation, Durability, which means that it is quite robust and not prone to errors or failures.
+This also ensures consistency and integrity of data.

-Cons:
+* It can handle multiple complex processes, such as simultaneous/concurrent writing to database tables.

-- can be considerably slower than databases like MySQL and SQLite -
+One downside of PostgreSQL is that it can be considerably slower than databases like MySQL and SQLite, the latter being the default database for Rails.

 ### 7. IN PROGRESS Identify and describe the production database setup (i.e. postgres instance). ###